 So with that it saddens me that this tradition is slowly fading; with busy schedules, handwritten cards are now replaced with group emails, texts and Instagram posts.
 It’s always that “one” card from my friend that makes me rethink, “UGH,” I should have sent some cards out myself…guilty as charged, but it’s the thought that counts, right?

-Back to my conversation with my friend…she continues with many thoughtful and inspiring traditions, her home is just a piece of it.
+Back to my conversation with my friend…she continues with many thoughtful and inspiring traditions; her home is just a piece of it.
 Giving comes to mind…and at this time of year, it means so much.
-We laughed about the silly things we did as kids at Christmas, crazy family stories and the “new” traditions we’ve started with our own families, we both agreed is important to carry on…perhaps this is the “magic”?
-Christmas is and should be full of memories, we should strive harder to be more giving, kinder and loving, for only then will we feel the “magic”.
+We laughed about the silly things we did as kids at Christmas, crazy family stories and the new traditions we’ve started with our own families.
+We both agreed it is important to carry on…perhaps this is the magic?
+Christmas is and should be full of memories, and we should strive harder to be more giving, kinder and loving, for only then will we feel the magic.

 And to my “friend,” I promise you a Christmas card.